 Ren's sister in Sazanami Cherry is revealed to be transsexual in the second to last chapter.
 Ren may be transsexual too but it's hard to tell.

 In "A Game of You", a Story Arc in The Sandman, the protagonist, Barbie, is friends with a non-operative transsexual named Wanda.
-When Wanda dies, she shows up with Death as a woman.
+When Wanda dies, she shows up with Death with the most perfect biologically female form.

 Neighbor: Wanda?
 You've got a... thingie.